 Government organisations are bound by the requirements of the Equality Act 2010 to ensure that their services and products, including publications, are accessible to disabled people.

 Accessibility is even more important if a document contains policy proposals that may affect the services delivered to disabled people.
 All PDFs published on government websites need to meet accessibility requirements.
 This includes PDFs of Command and House of Commons Papers.
-Details of the standards required of government PDFs can be found on the Cabinet Office website.
+The Government Digital Service has published details of the standards required of government PDFs.

 It is best practice also to publish online versions of these papers in Rich Text Format (RTF), which can be read by all types of screen reading software.
 Some older versions of screen reading software have difficulties in reading PDFs clearly, including accessible PDFs.